EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/portal.md

 The 'Files' menu provides access to your files that are on the Open OnDemand host.

-Select 'Home Directory' to open the [File browser](#file-browser-page) to access your home directory on the Open OnDemand host.
+Select 'Home Directory' to open the [File Browser](#file-browser-page) to access your home directory on the Open OnDemand host.

 ### 'Jobs' menu